 Get The Signed Purchase Agreement Into Escrow

-Due diligence by the buyer should only last 4-14 days.
+Due diligence by the buyer of your business should only last up to two weeks.
 Since you are going to be organized and ready with all important info and documents, this is all the time any competent business buyer (and CPA for the buyer) should need to investigate the business for sale.
 You do not want the business off the market for a prolonged period so be firm about the length of time for due diligence - get it in writing (purchase agreement) and make sure all parties to the transaction stay with the schedule (if they the current buyers doesn't perform within schedule - go to your back-up buyers)!

-Always continue to collect names of business buyers and their phone numbers etc. even if you are in escrow (50% of all deals fall out for one reason or another!)
+Always continue to collect names of business buyers, cellular/text numbers, email information even if you are in escrow (50% of all deals fall out for one reason or another).
 You want to make sure you have a successful deal and a business buyer that is going to complete the deal.
-Try to have 2-3 potential business buyer back-ups who are willing to take the buyers place within the escrow should the current business buyer drop out (or takes too long in the deal process).
+Try to have multiple potential business buyer back-ups who are willing to take the buyers place within the escrow should the current business buyer drop out (or takes too long in the deal process).

 Keep A Positive Attitude - It Will Happen!

 Keep calm and a have a positive attitude.
-By following these steps (and utilizing the bizben Method of selling a business) you will definitely find a qualified buyer for your business!
-Things happen pretty quickly when selling a business.
-If you are prepared, follow through with all buyers professionally and keep up on the selling process, you will be successful in the long term for doing so!
+By following these steps (and utilizing these strategies from the BizBen Protocol of selling a small business) you will definitely find a qualified buyer to purchase your business!
+Things happen pretty quickly when selling a small business.
+If you are prepared, follow through with all business buyers professionally and keep up to date on the selling process, you will be successful in the long term for doing so!